The Builders and the Butchers

 The Builders and The Butchers are a folk rock band based in Portland, Oregon, United States.
 It is fronted by singer/guitar player Ryan Sollee.
 The other members of the band are Willy Kunkle (bass guitar, vocals, percussion), Justin Baier (drums, backup vocals, percussion), Ray Rude (drums, piano, clarinet, backup vocals, percussion), and Harvey Tumbleson (mandolin, banjo, guitar, vocals, percussion).

 The band's debut self-titled album was released in 2007 by Bladen County Records.

-To date, the band has 6 full-length albums, 2 live album and 2 EP splits.
+To date, the band has six full-length albums, two live albums and two EP splits.